 Asset management is affected by external circumstances that give rise to various types of risks.
-These risks can be divided into market, credit and operating risks.
+These risks can be divided into market, credit and operational risks.
 In addition there is a further industry-specific risk, namely insurance risk.
-A more in-depth analysis of outstanding risks in the operations in provided in Note 2.
+A more in-depth analysis of outstanding risks in operations is provided in Note 2.

 The uncertainty that exists in the market means that losses on investment assets cannot be ruled out.
-For investment assets where market prices are not published, there are sources of uncertainty, see Note 1, Note 15 and the section Key assessments and sources of uncertainty.
+For investment assets where market prices are not published, there are sources of uncertainty, see Note 1 the section Key assessments and sources of uncertainty, and Note 15.